gfrison/gfrison.github.io/_patents/consumer-problem-discovery-solution-recommender-knowledge-graphs.md

 3. Self-extracted from raw corpora (specific for industrial/legal domains)

 # Datalog
 The data is queried and constructed in the Rule Service by a domain specific language, which is inspired by Datalog, a simple graph-oriented representation language, used also in logic-oriented system such as Prolog and Answer Set Programming (ASP).
 Datalog could be stored as a graph in the graph DB, or it could be stored just in files by using the DSL described in this document.
 In Datalog the triple is represented as records in the format relation:subject:object.
+The underlying [in-memory encoding](/patents/hypergraph-store-query) allows efficient predicate resolution through direct access data structures.
 For example, if we want to express that the concept “mammal” extends the concept of “animal” we simply define: isA:mammal:animal.
 The rules are expressed in form of consequent ← antecedent, whereas the antecedent is matched, the consequent will be constructed, otherwise the rule does not apply.
 In Datalog the concepts can be substituted by variables.
 In the example below, the grandfather is the father of the father:
 `(grandfather:X:Y) :- (father:X:Z, father:Z:Y)`

 Datalog abstract the underlying KG storage and provide a boilerplate-free language for KG and rules representation.
 It is implemented with the following algorithm.